prabingupta/SewaSathi/README.md

 # SewaSaathi 🛠️

-**SewaSaathi** is an AI-powered service marketplace connecting customers in Nepal with verified local service providers — electricians, plumbers, painters, tutors, and more.
-Built as a final year project using Django, it implements a complete booking marketplace: registration and verification, service listings, real-time chat, reviews, notifications, and an admin analytics dashboard.
+**SewaSaathi** is an AI-powered service marketplace connecting customers in Nepal with verified local service providers — electricians, plumbers, painters, tutors, and more.It implements a complete booking marketplace: registration and verification, service listings, real-time chat, reviews, notifications, and an admin analytics dashboard.

 > स + Saathi = "Service Companion" — सS is the brand mark used throughout the UI.